Tevin290/ClientFocus/README.md

     NEXT_PUBLIC_ADMIN_EMAILS=hello@hmperform.com
     ```

-2.  **Firestore Security Rules:**
+2.  **Security Rules (Firestore & Storage):**
-    Deploy the security rules located in `firestore.rules` to your Firebase project.
-These rules are crucial for controlling access to your data.
+    Deploy the security rules located in `firestore.rules` and `storage.rules` to your Firebase project.
+These rules are crucial for controlling access to your data and enabling file uploads.
     Use the Firebase CLI:
     ```bash
+    # Deploy both Firestore and Storage rules
+    firebase deploy --only firestore,storage
+    ```
+    Alternatively, you can deploy them individually:
+    ```bash
     firebase deploy --only firestore:rules
+    firebase deploy --only storage
     ```
     Ensure you are logged into the Firebase CLI (`firebase login`) and have selected the correct project (`firebase use YOUR_PROJECT_ID`).

 ### Installation